citp/privacy-policy-historical/w/wo/wor/wordans.com.md

 Contact Us, and sending an email relating to Parental Notification.
 Alternatively, you may contact the Wordans Privacy Representative by phone, email, or letter at:

-Wordans.Com, Inc.
+Wordans.com

 Attn: Privacy

-5605 avenue de Gaspé
+7240 rue Waverly
-Suite 504
+Bureau 113

 Montreal, QC

 ##  How can I change, delete, or update my information?

-Most of your account information can be changed in the My Wordans section of the Wordans Website.
-If you have any questions about what information is stored or would like to obtain a copy of such information, please contact us at questions@Wordans.com.
+Most of your account information can be changed in the My Account section of the Wordans Website.
+If you have any questions about what information is stored or would like to obtain a copy of such information, please contact us at questions@wordans.com.
 After receiving proof of your identity, we will provide the information to you, and you may request that we delete or change any or all of the information.

 The current version of the Wordans Privacy Policy was designated effective as of 10/30/2006.